 Color Splash

 Brighten things up with a splash of colorful accents.
 I love using leftover craft paper to give the tracks a bit of flair.
+You can even use these scraps to create creative paper airplane crafts.

 The Funnel Spin